GillesRasigade/development-environment/samples/node/express-sample/test/index/README.md

 #### It renders successfully

-The page is answering correctly to '/' and with a body content containing 'Express' in its response.
+The page is answering to '/' with a status 200 and a body text containing 'Express' in its response.